Nima-Fr/TryHackMe/Overpass/README.md

 User flag: `thm{65c1aaf000506e56996822c6281e6bf7}`

-## Going Root
+# Going Root

-Now we need to gain root access in order to get the root flag.
+Now we need to go root access in order to gain the root flag.
 We can't run `sudo -l` to see our permissions, so I started checking the files that might be useful.
-I found a cronjob in /etc/crontab:
+I found a cronjob in `/etc/crontab`:

 ~~~
 james@overpass-prod:/tmp$ cat /etc/crontab